-- 1. \$60 non-refundable application fee; - 2.
-Evidence of a minimum GPA of 2.75 or better in the required 60 hours of nursing prerequisites, and a minimum GPA of 3.0 or better in the required science prerequisites: - 3.
+- 1. A completed online application for admission and \$60.00 non-refundable application fee due at the time of application submission. - 2.
+Evidence of a minimum GPA of 2.75 or better in the required 60 hours of nursing prerequisites, and a minimum GPA of 3.0 or better in the required science prerequisites. - 3.
 One official transcript of all course work from every college or university previously attended directly to the Registrar's Office.
 Electronic submission is preferred; (If previous college coursework from a country other than the USA is submitted, the coursework must be evaluated by a credentialing service before submission (see "Foreign Transcript" below).
 This information will be used to determine what courses can be counted to satisfy the prerequisites.
-An official copy of the credentialing service evaluation must be submitted to the Registrar's Office.) - 4.
-Evidence of completion of at least 40 hours of the required 60 hours of prerequisite work by the program application deadline.
+An official copy of the credentialing service evaluation must be submitted to the Registrar's Office.)

+- 4. Evidence of completion of at least 40 hours of the required 60 hours of prerequisite work by the program application deadline.
 Eight of those 40 hours must be from the science prerequisites (Human Anatomy and Physiology, Microbiology, Chemistry).
-If admitted into the program, an applicant must complete all60 hours of prerequisites by the start of the program.

-5. Evidence of completion of the HESI A2 Entrance Exam.
+If admitted into the program, an applicant must complete al I60 hours of prerequisites by the start of the program. - Evidence of completion of the HESI A2 Entrance Exam.
 Registration can be accessed by contacting Elsevier.
 HESI scores resulting from more than two attempts will not be accepted.
-View the registration instructions at http://son.uth.tmc.edu/prospstudent/bsn/hesi.htm.
+View the registration instructions at https://nursing.uth.edu/prospstudent/bsn/hesi.htm.
 (The HESI A2 Entrance Exam is not required for the RN-BSN program).